RIROJASS/RIROJASS/README.md

 ---

 ### 🚀 About Me
-I’m a **junior** at the **University of Florida** with a focus on machine‑learning, AI solutions, and human-compuyter interaction.
+I’m a **rising senior** at the **University of Florida** with a focus on machine‑learning, AI solutions, and human-compuyter interaction.
 I land at the cross-roads between societal organization, NLP, and human‑centered design.
-When I'm not studying for my Computer Science (B.S.) and Anthropology (B.A.) degrees, I work to humanize AI while building up my company.
-I’m actively seeking AI/ML engineering internships for Summer 2026.
+When I'm not studying for my Computer Science (B.S.) and Anthropology (B.A.) degrees, I work to humanize AI.
 Get in touch with me @ +1 [space] 305 [space] 842 [space] 8433 or @ raul [dot] rojas@ufl [dot] edu.

 ---